ENCATC Congress 2024

 Museum Sustainability.
 New Shared Processes and Standards for Bookshops

-Presenter: Patrizia Braga, Head of Ecologic Innovation Department and Co-founder of Melting Pro, Italy.
+Presenter: Patrizia Braga, Head of Ecologic Innovation Department and Co-founder of Melting Pro, Italy; Roberto Ferrari, Executive Director, Galileo Museum of Florence, Italy.

 The Italian cultural sector, recognized for its invaluable heritage, underscores the urgency of sustainable development.
 In this context, museum bookshops, as extensions of cultural institutions, offer a unique platform to promote environmental awareness and enhance visitor experiences.